-- Make a record of all your communications with your servicer.
+Make a record of all your communications with your servicer.
 Keep track of when you call, who you spoke to, and what you talked about.
 You might need this information later on to help you fight the foreclosure.
 Also, keep a folder with all correspondence from the lender, servicer, court, or foreclosure trustee.
 This way, you'll have a good idea about the status of your case.
 And, you might have a defense to the foreclosure if you don't get certain documents.

 - Find out if you qualify for financial assistance from your state's Homeowner Assistance Fund program or another kind of homeowner-assistance program.
-Hardest Hit Fund programs offer financial assistance to homeowners.
+Hardest Hit Fund and other state-specific programs offer financial assistance to homeowners.
 You might qualify for money to get caught up on the loan or pay future mortgage payments, for example.

 - Avoid foreclosure rescue scams.
 Be wary of letters and phone calls from for-profit companies, especially companies offering to help you get a loan modification.
 While these companies' letters look official and their sales pitch might sound good, companies that offer to stop the foreclosure for a fee are often scammers.
 (Learn about foreclosure rescue scams to avoid.)

 - Ignore phone calls or letters from your servicer.
 Calls and letters from your servicer will likely explain any options you have to avoid a foreclosure and how to apply for those options.

 - Ignore letters from the court or a foreclosure trustee.
 Correspondence from the court or a trustee will contain foreclosure information, including important dates, like the sale date, and details about your rights during the foreclosure.

 - Assume the servicer is always correct.
 Servicers are well-known for making mistakes that violate the law when processing foreclosures.
 Again, you should understand the specifics of both federal and state foreclosure laws and procedures.
 If the servicer messes up, you might have a defense against the foreclosure.

 - Wait until the foreclosure is almost over to try to save your home.
 You'll have more options if you address the problem early on.
 The longer you wait and the further you fall behind in payments, the fewer options you'll have.